Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Data and Methods

 The covariance matrix for the full shape measurements is also provided by Ref.~\cite{Philcox:2021main} and includes the cross-covariance between the BAO measurements and the multipoles of the power spectrum.
 It was produced using the publicly available suite of 2048 ‘MultiDark-Patchy’ mock catalogs~\cite{Kitaura:2015uqa,Rodriguez-Torres:2015vqa}.

 We include a Gaussian prior on the baryon density from Big Bang Nucleosythesis, $\omega_b=0.02268\pm0.00038$ ~\cite{Ivanov:2019pdj,Aver:2015iza,Cooke:2017cwo,Adelberger:2010qa,Pisanti:2007hk}.
-For each case, we perform two different analysis, one of which includes a 3-$\sigma$ Planck prior on the parameters of the primordial power spectrum, using $\log A_s=3.044\pm 0.042$ and $n_s=0.9649\pm0.012$~\cite{Aghanim:2018eyx}.
-As discussed below in more details, this is crucial for breaking degeneracies in the interacting dark energy model and we consider that our baseline analysis in that case.
-Our more general analysis is fully CMB-free, and therefore does not include any priors on the primordial parameters.
+For each case, we perform two different analysis, one of which includes a $3\sigma$ Planck prior on the parameters of the primordial power spectrum, using $\log A_s=3.044\pm 0.042$ and $n_s=0.9649\pm0.012$~\cite{Aghanim:2018eyx}.
+This prior on $A_s$ is somewhat unjustified in the context of $\Lambda$CDM, since $f\sigma_8$ is well measured by RSDs, with $f$ being simply related to $\Omega_m(z)$, which is in turn well measured by the BAO data; and $\sigma_8$ being directly connected to $A_s$ in that model.
+However, as discussed below in more detail, the interacting dark energy model studied here modifies growth and breaks the connection between the growth rate, $f$, and $\Omega_m(z)$ as well as the simple relation between $A_s$ and $\sigma_8$.
+For this reason, introducing a prior on $A_s$ is crucial for breaking degeneracies in the interacting dark energy model and we consider that our baseline analysis in that case.
+For completeness, we perform both analyses for all three dark energy models we consider, but our more general analysis is fully CMB-free, and therefore does not include any prior on the primordial parameters.